Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Case study

 At this stage, however, static evaluations (SP and OPT) only probe equilibrium structures and do not directly address the dynamical stability of the polymorphs under thermal conditions.
 A MLIP may reproduce plausible equilibrium structures while still producing unphysical trajectories when integrated over time.
 To establish whether the trained models generate stable and conservative dynamics consistent with their underlying potential-energy surfaces, it is therefore essential to test them under energy-conserving conditions.

-Subsequently, we assessed the dynamical robustness of the trained models by performing microcanonical (NVE) simulations of 40 ps, including 1 ps equilibration, to evaluate energy conservation across the different polymorphs.
-The corresponding cumulative energies are summarized in Figure~\ref{fig:energy-drift}.
-For these simulations, all unit cells were replicated, reaching approximately 25~\AA{} in each direction and resulting in system sizes ranging from 1,104 to 2,944 atoms, depending on the polymorph.
-To achieve this, a cell-replication tool was implemented within the AMLP-A module, enabling users to easily apply scaling factors along specified directions.
+Subsequently, to assess the dynamical robustness of the trained models, we performed 40 ps microcanonical (NVE) simulations with 1 ps of equilibration to evaluate energy conservation across different polymorphs.
+All models demonstrated excellent energy conservation in the range of $10^{-4}$ range for all polymorphs (Figure S1) .
+Further details on the evaluation methodology and complete results are provided in the Supporting Information.

-Across all 24 simulations (3 committees $\times$ 8 polymorphs), the total energies are well conserved with an average energy drift consistently on the order of $10^{-4}$.
-This performance confirms that the trained potentials are robust for energy conservation.

-Interestingly, minor variations across polymorphs are observed.
-For example, ACRDIN04, ACRDIN06, ACRDIN09, ACRDIN10, ACRDIN11, and ACRDIN12 consistently exhibited very good energy conservation across all committees.
-By contrast, MACE-B produced the lowest variation for ACRDIN05, while MACE-C was slightly better for ACRDIN13.
-These subtle differences suggest that structural features of individual polymorphs may influence energy conservation.

-In summary, these results confirm that the MLIPs trained within our AMLP framework provide reliable energy conservation in microcanonical simulations.
-With energy conservation in the $10^{-4}$ range, the committees establish a robust foundation for subsequent NVT simulations and analysis of radial distribution functions (RDFs), ensuring that observed structural and thermodynamic trends are not artifacts of poor energy conservation.
+These results confirm that the MLIPs trained within our AMLP framework provide reliable energy conservation in microcanonical simulations.
+The committees establish a robust foundation for subsequent NVT simulations and analysis of radial distribution functions (RDFs), ensuring that observed structural and thermodynamic trends are not artifacts of poor energy conservation.

 To investigate the structural stability of the different polymorphs, we performed NVT simulations using the different MLIP models.
 Within AMLP-A, users can select among various thermostats and integrators (see Section \ref{sec:amlpa}).
 At the end of each simulation, AMLP-a automatically computes RDFs for selected atomic pairs, thereby enabling a systematic analysis of the structural evolution with temperature.
 In particular, C–N pairs were analyzed as a probe of intramolecular stability, while N–N pairs served to characterize intermolecular packing interactions across a temperature range of $T = 300 - 700$~K. The AMLP analysis tool was used to automatically generate the RDF plots shown in Figure \ref{fig:acr12_rdf_combined}, enabling direct comparison between different models.